 - at the time of going into liquidation - which means the date of the officially certified deed dissolving the company - there is not, in principle, any requirement to draw up or publish annual accounts; however, the Belgian Accounting Standards Board does advise this in order to permit a clear distinction between the liability of the directors and that of the liquidators

-- during the liquidation, the liquidators must draw up a set of accounts each year in accordance with Article 92 of the Companies Code, and submit those accounts to the general meeting stating the reasons why it was not possible to complete the liquidation; those accounts must then be submitted to the National Bank, together with an inventory, within 30 days of the date of the general meeting and at the latest 7 months after the date of the year-end closure; if the liquidation is finalised in the year of dissolution, however, then the annual accounts no longer have to be made public at the National Bank
+- during the liquidation, the liquidators must draw up a set of accounts each year and submit those accounts to the general meeting stating the reasons why it was not possible to complete the liquidation; those accounts must then be submitted to the National Bank, together with an inventory, within 30 days of the date of the general meeting and at the latest 7 months after the date of the year-end closure; if the liquidation is finalised in the year of dissolution, however, then the annual accounts no longer have to be made public at the National Bank

-- on termination of the liquidation, the annual accounts no longer have to be published since the disclosure obligation under Article 193 of the Companies Code applies only so long as the liquidation cannot be completed.
+- on termination of the liquidation, the annual accounts no longer have to be published since the disclosure obligation applies only so long as the liquidation cannot be completed.